All Episodes

 We should protect ourselves against what's probable.

-That is how probable is it for a 86-year-old woman to be carrying a bomb on a plane.
+That is, how probable is it for a 86-year-old woman to be carrying a bomb on a plane?

 Is it probable?

-Or or if I try to protect myself against the possible, I would build a steel roof on my house because it is possible that a meteor would fall on my house.
+Or if I try to protect myself against the possible, I would build a steel roof on my house because it is possible that a meteor would fall on my house.

 But would it be probable?